-Silver Edge Siberian Iris has masses of beautiful blue flag-like flowers with white throats and silver edges at the ends of the stems in mid spring, which are most effective when planted in groupings.
+Caesar's Brother Siberian Iris has masses of beautiful royal blue flag-like flowers with white throats and a gold beard at the ends of the stems in late spring, which emerge from distinctive purple flower buds, and which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its sword-like leaves remain green in color throughout the season.